ikigailabs-io/ikigai/README.md

 ```

 The code returns aiCast's help text including its associated keywords, sub-model
 types, settings, parameters, and hyperparameters.
+The example help text is
+clipped for brevity.

 ```py
 Ai Cast: